InspiryThemes/builderpress-docs/docs/customizer.md

 <li>
 For Banner options go to <strong>Header > Banner</strong>.
-Uploaded image will be shown on banner of all inner pages.
+Uploaded image will be shown on banner of all inner pages except the ones who has their own customer banner provided in their meta box settings..
 </br>
 <img src="../img/customizer-banner.png" alt="Customizer">
 </br>